Contact Us

 • Mi Esperanza Course: Satellite Sewing

-Before learning to sew, Ana did not have any marketable skills and therefore did not work.
+Before learning to sew, Ana did not possess any marketable skills and, therefore, did not have a job.
 She did, however, volunteer with World Vision in her community.
-As much as she liked giving her time to a worthy cause that helped her village, she dreamt of being able to contribute to her family’s well-being and her children's education financially and to have resources to better care for her disabled 16-year-old daughter.
+As much as she enjoyed giving her time to a worthy cause that helped her village, she dreamed of being able to contribute financially to her family's well-being and her children's education and to have the resources to better care for her disabled daughter.

 With that ambition in her heart, Ana completed the Mi Esperanza sewing course, hoping it would open doors to find work.
-Shortly after her graduation, the MI Esperanza production house needed some temporary workers for a large production order.
-Because she excelled in her classwork, our sewing teacher called her to work on the job.
-She began as a temporary employee but quickly worked herself into a full-time position with her dedication and sweet spirit.
+Shortly after her graduation, the Mi Esperanza production house needed some temporary workers for a large production order.
+Because she excelled in her classwork, the Mi Esperanza sewing teacher called her to work on the job.
+She began as a temporary employee but quickly advanced to a full-time position due to her dedication and kind spirit.
 With a donation from Mi Esperanza of a sewing machine, Ana also works from home.

-Now Ana has reached the goals she set for herself.
-All of her earnings go toward her the care of her disabled daughter and her other three children's educations.
+Now, Ana has reached the goals she set for herself.
+All of her earnings go toward the care of her disabled daughter and the education of her other three children.

 Dilcia Rodriguez